-The Anti-Monopoly and Regulated Industries Summer Academy (AMRI Summer Academy) provided participants with a nine-week crash course in political economy, anti-monopoly, public utility, and regulated industries, drawing on cutting-edge scholarship in law, economics, and social science.
-It offered participants an understanding of the unique challenges of 21st century capitalism and a broader sense of the legal and institutional tools that can be leveraged to tackle the kinds of concentrated corporate power that are manifest today, from Big Tech to new monopoly power in sectors like energy, pharma, agriculture, and more.
+Following on the success of last summer’s Anti-Monopoly and Regulated Industries (AMRI) Summer Academy, this summer’s updated program will once again provide participants with a crash course in political economy, anti-monopoly, public utility, and regulated industries, drawing on cutting-edge scholarship in law, economics, and social science.
+Participants will come away with an understanding of the unique challenges of 21st century capitalism and a broader sense of the legal and institutional tools that can be leveraged to tackle the kinds of concentrated corporate power that are manifest today, from Big Tech to new monopoly power in sectors like health care, pharma, banking, and more.

 Please email AMRI Project Lead Jay Varellas at [email protected] if you have any questions.

 Faculty: Amy Kapczynski, Professor of Law, Yale Law School, Faculty Co-Director, Law & Political Economy Project; Suresh Naidu, Professor of International & Public Affairs and Economics, Columbia University; and Sandeep Vaheesan, Legal Director, Open Markets Institute

 Faculty: Amy Kapczynski, Professor of Law, Yale Law School, Faculty Co-Director, Law & Political Economy Project; Corinne Blalock, Executive Director, Law & Political Economy Project; and Jay Varellas, Academic Fellow, Law and Political Economy Project

 Faculty: William Novak, Charles F. and Edith J. Clyne Professor of Law, University of Michigan Law School